sclatch1/OverTheWire-website/wargames/bandit/bandit17.md

 Commands you may need to solve this level
 -----------------------------------------
-ssh, telnet, nc, openssl, s\_client, nmap
+ssh, telnet, nc, ncat, socat, openssl, s\_client, nmap

 Helpful Reading Material
 ------------------------